BestTimesToVisit.com Logo

 culture

 Siesta is still a thing, especially outside the main tourist drag.
-Many smaller shops and some restaurants will close between roughly 2 PM and 5 PM.
-Plan your sightseeing accordingly, perhaps visiting a museum or enjoying a leisurely lunch during this time, and you'll avoid frustration.
+Many smaller shops and some restaurants close between 2 PM and 5 PM.
+Plan your sightseeing accordingly; major attractions will stay open, but if you want to browse local boutiques, do it before or after the midday break.

 transport